Tuesday, 31 December 2013

 Ivy celebrates Queen’s Diamond Jubilee 2012

-And, just a final note to the end of the year, in the grand tradition of home baking, I’m delighted to say that Ivy has passed her skills down the generations onto granddaughter, Rachel, who now also excels in cake making and decorating.
+And, just a final note to the end of the year, in the grand tradition of family baking, I’m delighted to say that Ivy has passed her skills down the generations onto granddaughter, Rachel, who now also excels in cake making and decorating.
 Long live home baking!

 Rachel’s cake for Kieran’s 21st birthday

-Happy New Year everyone!
+Happy New Year.
 Let the baking continue!